KharchenkoAnastasia/credit-default-risk-analysis/README.md

 **13. Saving Updated Data with Compression**
 - Exported the cleaned and updated dataset in a compressed format for efficient storage and further modeling.

+**14. Checking for Imbalance in the `TARGET` Column**
+- Identified a strong class imbalance:
+  - ~8% default (`TARGET = 1`)
+  - ~92% non-default (`TARGET = 0`)

+**15. Data Splitting Based on TARGET**

+- Created subsets for deeper comparison between defaulters and non-defaulters.

+**16. Univariate Analysis of Categorical Variables**

+- Plotted frequency distributions and compared category rates between classes.

+**17. Correlation Analysis of Numerical Variables**

+- Computed Pearson correlation coefficients and visualized them with heatmaps.

+**18. Univariate Analysis of Numerical Variables**

+- Examined distributions and summary statistics of numeric features independently.

+**19. Bivariate/Multivariate Analysis**

+- Explored relationships between pairs or groups of features and their impact on default risk.

+**20. Continuous and Categorical Variables**

+- Compared continuous distributions across categories; examined influence of categorical variables on numeric values.

+**21. Dependencies Between Categorical Variables**

+- Investigated how categories interact (e.g., gender × income type) and their effect on target.

+**22. Conclusion: Categories of Clients to Focus On When Granting a Loan**

+- Identified high-risk client profiles based on age, education, employment type, and income sources.